apility/24sevenoffice/README.md

-# 24sevenoffice
+# 24SevenOffice WebService PHP
-A simple and independent webservice connector for the ERP system [24SevenOffice](https://24sevenoffice.com).
+A simple and independent PHP webservice connector for the ERP system [24SevenOffice](https://24sevenoffice.com).

 ## Full documentation
 Se the full documentation for all services at [developer.24sevenoffice.com](https://developer.24sevenoffice.com/docs/).